justjavac/remark-gitlab/test/fixtures/issue-user/output.md

 A user-issue is relative to the project, but relative to the user’s fork.

-GitHub’s usernames can contain alphabetical characters and dashes, but can neither begin nor end with a dash.
+GitLab’s usernames can contain alphabetical characters and dashes, but can neither begin nor end with a dash.
 Additionally, the length of a username can be between 1 and 39 characters (both including).

 *   This is a valid issue: [username#1](https://gitlab.com/wooorm/username/issues/1);
 *   So is this: [username#123456789](https://gitlab.com/wooorm/username/issues/123456789).